 Eggnog Mini Loaves

 These adorable eggnog mini loaves are perfect for the holidays!
-Moist, fluffy and filled with eggnog and warm spices, they are delicious served with a cup of warm coffee!
+Moist, fluffy and filled with eggnog and warm spices, they are delicious served with a cup of warm coffee.
+Vegetarian.

 Note: This recipe is NOT dairy free.
 It was published before Cook Nourish Bliss transitioned to dairy free recipes and remains popular with long time readers.
 You can try using substitutions to make it dairy free, however I have not tested this myself and can’t say how it will turn out.